 Avoiding Disciplinary Action

-The key to avoiding disciplinary action is to be well read on Medical Staff Rules and Regulations at respective work places and to be well versed on the Code of Medical Ethics.
-Both of these tools can provide practitioners with knowledge on what is expected of them and their professional position.
+The key to avoiding disciplinary action is to be well-read on Medical Staff Rules and Regulations at respective workplaces and well versed in the Code of Medical Ethics.
+Both these tools provide practitioners knowledge of what is expected of them in their professional position.
 In addition, they provide an outline of actions that are frowned upon in medical communities.
 In addition to knowing the material in these documents, it is essential to put them into practice.
-Not doing so can lead to complaints which, when sent to the medical board, require an investigation and possible subsequent disciplinary action.
-Although it would be best to avoid complaint entirely, when they do come up it is important to hire a lawyer when notice of the complaint is given.
+Not doing so can lead to complaints.
+When sent to the medical board, these require an investigation and can lead to disciplinary action.
+When complaints arise it is important to hire a lawyer immediately following notice of the complaint.

 Despite the wide range of disciplinary action and possible missteps, attention to detail and knowledge of Medical Staff Rules in addition to the Code of Medical Ethics can ensure that such actions are avoided.

 Interested in becoming a physician?
 A clinical rotation with AMO could be one of the first steps.

 Check out our 200+ clinical experiences here.